Technical SEO

 Do that consistently, and you are not only improving your traditional rankings but also increasing your odds of being chosen as a trusted source when AI systems build their answers.

 For most sites, it’s crawlability.
-If Googlebot cannot reliably access your key pages due to crawl traps, rendering issues, or wasted crawl budget, nothing else—content, schema, or E-E-A-T—can compensate.
-Ensuring a clean crawl path and fast rendering is the foundation for all AI-era ranking improvements.
+If Googlebot cannot reliably access your key pages due to crawl traps, rendering issues, or wasted crawl budget, nothing else can compensate.

-For most B2B and SaaS sites, Organization, Person (author), Article/BlogPosting, FAQPage, and HowTo schema provide the strongest semantic clarity.
-These tell Google what the page is, who created it, and how it fits into your broader entity graph.
-AI systems prefer to cite content that has clean, unambiguous, structured data.
+For most B2B and SaaS sites, Organization, Person, Article/BlogPosting, FAQPage, and HowTo schema provide the strongest semantic clarity.